brandur/org/articles/go.md

   an error is nil) isn't great to say the least.

-  The real problem though is that the unnecessary verbosity of tests acts as a natural deterrent to writing tests, and projects with non-existent/poor/incomplete test suites are a dime a dozen.
+  The real problem though is that the unnecessary verbosity of tests acts as a natural deterrent to writing them, and projects with non-existent/poor/incomplete test suites are a dime a dozen.
 I've been using the [testify require package][testify] to ease this problem, but there should be answer in the standard library.